Autofleet/locomotion/README.md

 ## Usage

-To use autofleet's APIs, please fill out this form to request access and your API key: [Autofleet API key form](https://forms.gle/fJKS7Hu29S9BXkdL8)
+Locomotion is pre-integrated to the Autofleet platform, which offers the full dispatching and route optimization, driver management, and fleet maangement platform to power any ride-based service.
+To access set up your service with Autofleet and get API access please fill out this from and the partnership team will get in tocuh: [Autofleet API key form](https://forms.gle/fJKS7Hu29S9BXkdL8)

 ![Book ride](https://res.cloudinary.com/dgotwqwlz/image/upload/h_460/v1618228158/WhatsApp_Image_2021-04-12_at_14.44.40_2_a3cgun.jpg) ![Confirm booking](https://res.cloudinary.com/dgotwqwlz/image/upload/h_460/v1618228158/WhatsApp_Image_2021-04-12_at_14.44.40_1_qsji9l.jpg) ![Ride booked](https://res.cloudinary.com/dgotwqwlz/image/upload/h_460/v1618228158/WhatsApp_Image_2021-04-12_at_14.44.40_kmyv6j.jpg)